Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Control Architecture

 \subsection{Hardware Implementation}

-The hardware implementation, resumed in Figure~\ref{fig:Hardware_Implementation}, was carried out in MATLAB Simulink using the NMMI framework \cite{della2017quest}, which allows for real-time bidirectional communication between Simulink and the electronic components of the VS-Wrist.
-The Simulink model determines the frequency of the hardware control loop, which we could increase up to 200 Hz preserving the real-time execution of all the tasks.
+The hardware implementation of the high-level controller, schematized in Figure~\ref{fig:Control_Architecture}, was {conducted} in MATLAB Simulink using the NMMI framework \cite{della2017quest}.
+This setup enables real-time bidirectional communication between Simulink and the electronic components of the VS-Wrist. {To account for delays arising from the communication protocol and computations, the frequency of the Simulink diagram was reduced to 200 Hz, ensuring real-time execution.}